Do You Need Insurance to Rent a U-Haul?

 To protect your belongings on a move, you might need to buy cargo insurance.
 It’s unlikely the rental insurance you buy for the vehicle will cover your stuff.

 That said, some homeowner’s or renter’s insurance policies cover your belongings away from home.
-If you have one of these policies, it’s best to check with your insurance provider about the coverage.
+If you have one of these policies, it’s best to check with your insurance provider about that particular coverage.

 If you rent cargo insurance from a rental company, such as U-Haul or Budget, that coverage isn’t absolute.